ethannguyen2k/self-hosted-totp-auth/README.md

 ### Removing Accounts

-To remove an account, click the trash icon on the account card.
+To remove an account, click the trash icon on the account card, or delete all button.

 ### Theme Customization

-The application supports both light and dark themes:
-- Toggle between themes using the switch in the header
+The application supports both light and dark themes: Toggle between themes using the switch in the header.
-- Your preference will be saved for future sessions
-- By default, the app will respect your system's theme preference

 ## Security Considerations